carun/carun.github.io/_posts/2024-04-23-journey-within-10-day-vipassana-retreat.md

 The introduction of loving-kindness meditation, known as Metta in Pali language, marked a significant departure from the Vipassana technique I had been immersed in.
-While Metta was not new to me, having practiced it before under the guidance of Bante, its inclusion in the retreat presented a novel approach to meditation.
-Unlike Vipassana, where sensations are the focus, Metta meditation centers on cultivating feelings of happiness and loving-kindness.
+While Metta was not new to me, having practiced it before under the guidance of Bante, its inclusion in the retreat was presented as a soothing balm to the wound.
+Unlike Vipassana, where bodily sensations are the focus, Metta meditation centers on cultivating feelings of happiness and loving-kindness, and using this feeling as the object of meditation.
+To be honest, I felt Goenka fell terribly short on this method.

 [![Guided Metta Meditation](https://img.youtube.com/vi/XxJFum2RYIs/default.jpg)](https://www.youtube.com/watch?v=XxJFum2RYIs)

-Initially, the teacher's chanting during the Metta session felt reminiscent of familiar Hindu traditions, but the monotonous tone disrupted my meditation, prompting me to return to Vipassana.
-Yet, during moments of silence in the meditation hall, I found myself naturally gravitating towards Metta using Bante's technique.
+Initially, the Goenka's chanting during the Metta session felt reminiscent of familiar Hindu traditions, but the mourning tone disrupted my meditation, prompting me to return to Vipassana.
+Yet, when others were practising Vipashana in silence, I found myself naturally gravitating towards Metta using Bante's technique.

 As I immersed myself in Metta, I experienced a profound shift.
-Uttering the phrase "Sarveeshaam svasthir bavathu" in my mind with pure intentions, I was overwhelmed by a surge of pleasant sensations, accompanied by tears.
-However, this experience, though initially euphoric, soon gave way to uncertainty and discomfort.
+Uttering the phrase "Sarveeshaam svasthir bavathu"[^3] in my mind with pure intentions, I was overwhelmed by a surge of pleasant sensations, accompanied by tears.
+This persisted for over 2 minutes.
+However, this experience, though initially euphoric, soon gave way to discomfort as it moved my focus away from the feeling of happiness.
 Was this rush of sensations a manifestation of dissatisfaction?
 I couldn't be certain.

 As I alternated between focusing on happiness and grappling with distractions, I